HungPham2002/ECommerce-Customer-Churn-Prediction/Readme.md

 - Imbalanced data: In fact, the data we collect will often not have a balance between classes (stayed/churned/...).
 This is understandable because if the 'churn' is balanced with the 'stayed' class, the organization is on the verge of bankruptcy.
 The harm of data imbalance is very serious.
   + Eg: Suppose we have 100 samples, 99 class 'non churn' and 1 class 'churn'.
 The model only needs to make predictions that are all 'non churn' to be 99% accurate, perfect.
 But in reality it is really useless.
   + To solve this problem, We have many methods to solve.
 The simplest is that we will change the evaluation metrics, specifically we will no longer use the 'accuracy' metrics.
 - Feature Featuring: The problem requires us to have the knowledge of an expert in the field we are solving.
-We need to understand the characteristics of the data, which characteristics will affect the desired outcome
+We need to understand the features of the data, which features will affect the desired output
 - Model selection: there are many methods to solve this problem, Logistic Regression, K algorithms, classification algorithms, neural networks,...
 ## Procession:
 Details of data preprocessing, training and evaluation of the model, I made a note in the notebook, please read it.